ludwigpacifici/modern-cpp-font-lock/README.md

 Add `(setq modern-c++-attributes nil)` in your init file to disable font locking for C++ attributes.
 Now, `[[maybe_unused]]` is no more highlighted:

 ![See img/attributes-off.png for screenshot](./img/attributes-off.png)

+### More customization! ###

+With the two previous examples, you can entirely re-define the font locking.
+Behind the scene of each variable, it's simply a list of strings.
+You can set it to `nil` and then add your own keywords.

 ## Mode line ##